RavanH/xml-sitemap-feed/readme.txt

 == Changelog ==

 = 5.4 =
+* NEW: Switch between Plugin or WP core sitemap server for sitemap generation
 * Filter domains in taxonomy and author sitemaps
 * NEW: xmlsf_generator action hook
 * NEW: xmlsf_sitemap_index_pre and xmlsf_sitemap_index_post action hooks